sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 ### The Database Is a Detail

-"The database is not the data model."
+The database is not the data model.
 Inner circles should have no knowledge of the database schema.
 Only the outer most circles should have knowledge of the database.

 ### The Web Is a Detail

-"The GUI is a detail."
-"The WEB is an IO device."
+The GUI is a detail, and the WEB is an IO device.

 ### Frameworks Are Details

-"The relationship between you and framework author is extraordinarily asymmetric."
 You must do everything the framework wants, and the framework authors owe you nothing.
 Frameworks tend to not follow a clean architecture.
 They violate the Dependency Rule.
 They want you to inerhit their code into your Entities, which are in the innermost circle.
 "The wedding ring is on your finger; and it's going to stay there."

 > Don't marry the framework!

 Treat the framework as a detail.
 Keep it in inthe outermost circles.

-Don't sprinkle `@autowired` throughout your business objects.
+For example, if using Spring, don't sprinkle `@autowired` throughout your business objects.

 -----